hellostealth/stealth/docs/01-getting-started.md

   stealth server
   ```

-You now have a functional Stealth both working
+You now have default Stealth bot ready for you to start adding functionality to.